 Docker Compose

 I have made some modifications to remove the caching behavior.
-However, here is what we have as of now.
+However, here is what you have as of now.

 So, the ask is to containerize this application and also to include the database as part of the docker workflow.

-Now, we will have to write a Docker Compose file that can run 2 containers, that is the .NET Web API, as well as a PostgreSQL instance.
+Now, you will have to write a Docker Compose file that can run 2 containers, that is the .NET Web API, as well as a PostgreSQL instance.

 At the root of the solution, create a new folder named compose, and add a new file docker-compose.yml.